-How does that song go?: ‘If you leave me now, you’ll take away the biggest part of me.‘ This is the story about a ghost who didn’t want a family it haunted to move house.
-It’s all true – it happened to one of us.
+How does the song go?: ‘If you leave me now, you’ll take away the biggest part of me.‘ This is the story about a ghost who didn’t want a family it haunted to move house.

-When S was ten, her family moved to an old farmhouse in County Wicklow, Ireland.
-It was a lovely place at the edge of the village, extended over the years by S’s father.
+When we were aged around ten, our family moved to an old farmhouse in County Wicklow, Ireland.
+It was a lovely place at the edge of the village, extended over the years by our father.
 Surrounded by tall, whispering trees it was certainly spooky – even the Halloween trick ‘r treaters avoided the place.

-Old people would turn up at the door saying the house had always been haunted; their chilling memories stretching back to youth.
+People who’d lived in the area for years would turn up at the door saying the house had always been haunted, their chilling memories stretching back to youth.

-Despite the ghostly happenings, S was reassured by her treasured book; ‘The Supernatural Explained‘.
-It said there was always a natural explanation: drying beams creaking as they shrunk, a ticking clock on a bedside table sending vibrations along a pipe in the floor to a distant part of the house.
+Despite the ghostly happenings, we were reassured by a treasured childhood book, ‘The Supernatural Explained‘.
+It said there was always a natural explanation for most things: drying beams creaking as they shrunk, a ticking clock on a bedside table sending vibrations along a pipe in the floor to a distant part of the house.

-When it came to selling the house thirty years after the family arrived, the ghost made a new appearance.
+When it came to selling the house thirty years later, the ghost made a new ‘appearance’.
 Every time a potential buyer was shown around, a foul smell filled the upstairs corridor.
 So revolting, and no matter how many windows were thrown open, the visitors left.
 The ghost just didn’t want the family to go.

 © con jamón spain